-By day you wouldn’t believe it since this is an old-fashioned residential area, but when the night comes Bairro Alto transforms to a party hotspot.
+By day you wouldn’t believe it, it all looks like an old-fashioned residential area, but when it gets dark Bairro Alto transforms to a party hotspot.

-At nights the area is full of bars, restaurants and night clubs and of course casas de fado.
-Some bars and cafes are open at daytime too and so are all the small book, music, souvenir and second-hand shops.
+So at nights the area is full of bars, restaurants and night clubs – and of course casas de fado.
+Some bars and cafes are open at daytime as well and so are all the small book, music, souvenir and second-hand shops.

-Bairro Alto has two or three pretty squares with well restored townhouses.
+Bairro Alto has two or three pretty squares with well restored townhouses like this:

-In all, Bairro Alto is must-see area in Lisbon and tram 28 conveniently takes you there.
-And the same tram also takes you back to the city provided you don’t decide to stay until late night in bars and fado houses.
-Lisbon trams don’t have a night service.
+In all, Bairro Alto is must-see area in Lisbon and the Lisbon tram 28 conveniently takes you there.
+And the same tram also takes you back to where you came from, provided you don’t decide to stay until late night in bars and fado houses.
+If you do that, it’s good to know that Lisbon trams don’t have a night service.

-Between Bairro Alto and Baixa is the elegant commercial hillside of Chiado.
+Between Bairro Alto and Baixa hides the elegant commercial hillside, Chiado.

 Elevador de Santa Justa

-Elevador de Santa Justa is an old wrought iron lift, from 1902, grey and decorated with filigree.
+Elevador de Santa Justa is an old wrought iron lift from 1902, grey and decorated with filigree.
 This old elevator takes you between Baixa and Bairro Alto.
-My photos show it from the lower town.
+My photos here show it seen from the lower town.
 To use the elevator you can buy single tickets or use your Viva Viagem card.